 We Did It!
 We Reached Our $50,000 Challenge Grant

 Currently, our restoration, maintenance, operating expenses, and salaries have been covered with donations, in-kind contributions, and volunteer work.
 To ensure that we can continue our work in the future, an Endowment Fund was initiated by William and Betty Melnar several years ago with a generous donation.
 We have added some to this fund over the years, and have not used any of the funds.
 Our plan is to increase the principle sufficiently so that the interest will help pay for the operation of the Center in the future.
-Mr. Melnar has offered a challenge grant for the Endowment Fund.
-If we can raise $50,000 by December 15, 2018, he will match it with $50,000.
-Help us reach this goal.
-Any amount will make a difference!
+In November 2018, Mr. Melnar offered a challenge grant for the Endowment Fund.
+If we raised $50,000 by the end of 2018, he would match it with $50,000.
+Thanks to you, we were able to reach this goal.
+It’s not too late to make a donation to the fund.
 Click here to donate today!